-After installation, you may want to create a new Apache certificate.
+After installation, you might want to create a new Apache certificate.

 By default, Accelerator generates a temporary self-signed certificate during installation.
 This certificate is used whenever a browser makes an HTTPS connection to the Apache server.
 During Accelerator installation, Apache is configured to look for a private key file named \$HOSTNAME.key and a certificate named \$HOSTNAME.crt.
 These files are in \$DATADIR/apache/conf/ssl.key and \$DATADIR/apache/conf/ssl.crt respectively. \$DATADIR is the directory where Accelerator data files were installed.
-To find these files on Windows, go to C:/ECloud/i686\win32.
+On Windows, these files are in C:/ECloud/i686_win32.

 Because the certificate is self-signed, browsers complain that it is an untrusted certificate.
-Most organizations will want to generate a new certificate signed by a recognized certificate authority (CA) to get rid of the browser warnings.
+Most organizations will want to generate a new certificate signed by a recognized certificate authority (CA) to avoid the browser warnings.
 The following list summarizes the process:

-- Generate a new certificate and private key
+- 1. Generate a new certificate and private key

-- · Send the request to the CA
+- 2. Send the request to the CA

-- · Install the signed certificate
+- 3. Install the signed certificate

-Generate a New Certificate and Private Key
+Generating a New Certificate and Private Key